Hunter Education in Nova Scotia FAQs

 Question 2: How old do I have to be to take the Hunter Education course?

-You must be at least 12 years of age.
+You must be at least 12 years of age or older.

 Question 3: How old do I have to be to take the Canadian Firearms Safety Course?